18 years later, America vows to ‘never forget’ 9/11

 Nearly 3,000 people were killed when terrorist-piloted planes slammed into the World Trade Center, the Pentagon and the field in Pennsylvania.

-For families like Mary Ann Marino’s, “18 years has not lessened our loss,” she told those gathered at ground zero after she read part of the long list of victims’ names.
-She lost her son, firefighter Kenneth Marino.

-Parboti Parbhu choked up as she spoke from the podium about her slain sister, Hardai.
+After reading part of the long list of names, Parboti Parbhu choked up as she spoke from the ground zero podium about her slain sister, Hardai.
 Even after nearly two decades, “There’s no easy way to say goodbye,” she said.

 By now, the heritage of grief has been handed down to a new generation, including children and young adults who knew their lost relatives barely or not at all.